Anton Bakov

 Anton Alekseyevich Bakov (Антон Алексеевич Баков; born 29 December 1965) is a Russian businessman, monarchist politician, traveler, writer and human rights activist.
 He is the chairman of the Russian Monarchist Party, was a member of the 4th convocation of the State Duma of Russia from 2003 to 2007 and was a candidate at 2018 Russian presidential election.
 Due to being known for a long series of unusual political projects such as Ural franc, the writer Alexei Ivanov coined him a "political Leonardo".

 Bakov claims to have restored the Russian Empire through his establishment of the micronation of the Imperial Throne in 2011.
 In 2014, the Imperial Throne issued a manifesto announcing that royal Romanov family heir, German Prince Karl Emich of Leiningen had succeeded Nicholas II and is now Emperor Nicholas III.
-In 2017, the micronation was re-branded into Romanov Empire, and it was announced the African nation of The Gambia had begun the process of its state recognition.
+In 2017, the micronation was re-branded into Romanov Empire.
 Under this regime, Bakov holds the position of Archchancellor and bears the title of "His Serene Highness Prince" (Knyaz).

 Biography

 Bakov was born on 29 December 1965 in Sverdlovsk, (now Yekaterinburg) in a family of engineers who worked at the Uralmash machine building plant.
 He tells there are seven generations of Russian Orthodox priests in his ancestry.

 He graduated from the Ural Polytechnic Institute (now the Ural State Technical University) in 1988.
 He was a Lenin grant-aided student and graduated with honours.
 While a student he became an activist in the anti-communist movement.
 He organized several political activities including the public boycott of uncontested elections to the Supreme Soviet of the Soviet Union in 1984, the founding of a public movement aimed at re-opening churches closed down by the communists and the saving of the memorials of national history in Verkhoturye in 1987.
 In 1988, he also initiated the removal of the plates with the names of Joseph Stalin's NKVD executioners from city streets.
 Since 1989, he hired and later supervised for about 10 years political activities of his close university-time friend Alexander Burkov, who later became a prominent politician and in 2018 became the governor of Omsk Oblast.

-Bakov is married and has four children and six grandchildren.
-His daughter Anastasia, who is an actress and singer residing in Moscow, was a candidate for mayoral elections in Yekaterinburg in 2013.
-His son Mikhail was a candidate for Yekaterinburg City Duma the same year, and the son Ilya attempted to run for Moscow mayor at 2018 Moscow mayoral election.